FAQs for Families

 Read our ‘Nanny Taxes’ info page for more details.
 In short – yes, you should.
 The IRS requires anyone with household help that earns more than $2100 in a year – whether it’s a nanny, babysitter, housekeeper or homepair – to pay employment taxes.
 This means paying your share of Social Security and Medicare taxes (7.65%), withholding the homepair’s share of these taxes from their paycheck (ie you collect 7.65% from them), and pay some federal and state unemployment taxes (2 to 4% depending on where you live).

-The good news is that nanny taxes are almost always completely offset with tax breaks available to you (such as the Child & Dependent Care tax credit and Flexible Savings Accounts).
-Although this may seem like a wash – the mechanism for paying nanny taxes this way is important because it provides your homepair with a social safety net that every other employee enjoys, including being able to claim unemployment and building their credit history.
+The good news is that nanny taxes are almost always completely offset with tax breaks available to you when you pay by the books (such as the Child & Dependent Care tax credit and Flexible Savings Accounts).
+Although this may seem like a wash – the mechanism for paying nanny taxes this way provides your homepair with a social safety net that every other employee enjoys, such as being able to claim unemployment and building their credit history.

-For little personal cost, think of paying nanny taxes as not only the right thing to do but also a valuable benefit you can provide your homepair which makes for a more happier and stable working relationship!
+For little personal cost, think of paying nanny taxes and claiming your tax breaks as not only the right thing to do but also a valuable benefit you are providing your homepair which makes for a happier, more stable working relationship!

 How do you help homepairs settle in and not feel homesick?

-That’s why we offer every homepair that gets hired an instant ‘social network’ to every other homepair that is in placement via our instant messaging and video calling app and social media pages.
-They can say hi, make new friends, arrange nights out or days off together, and even plan shared play dates so your little ones are making new friends too.
+That’s why we offer every homepair thats booked an instant ‘social network’ with other placed homepairs via our messaging app and invite-only social media pages.
+They can say hi, make new friends, arrange time off together, and even plan play dates so your little ones are making new friends too.

-We also have a referral program that encourages homepairs to sign up with their friends, and we will also hold the occasional social event with the Homepaired team and local influencers to make sure every homepair feels part of the community, enjoys their work, and most importantly, are having fun.
+We also have a referral program that encourages homepairs to sign up with their friends, and will host the occasional social event with the Homepaired team and local influencers to make sure every homepair feels part of the community, enjoys their work, and most importantly, making friends, connections and having fun.

 What if issues come up and we need mediation?

-We’ve found through research that the number one reason issues come up with live-in caregiving placements is communication barriers, especially ambiguity around roles and responsibilities.
-Our goal is to walk you through an agreement process that is as thorough as possible – right down to the house rules – so expectations are clear from the get go in terms of what the job entails and what is expected simply by being a guest living in the family home.
+We’ve found through research that the number one reason issues arise with live-in care is communication barriers, especially ambiguity around roles and responsibilities.
+Our goal is to walk you through an agreement process that you can design as thorough as possible – down to your house rules – so expectations are clear from the get go in terms of what the job entails vs what is expected simply by being a guest in the family home.

-We feel that homepairs are at an instant advantage over traditional au pairs simply because language and cultural barriers are less pronounced – that said, we encourage all families and homepairs to have open lines of communication and to discuss concerns in a judgment free way.
+Choosing a homepair puts you at an instant advantage over a traditional au pair simply because language and cultural barriers are less pronounced.
+That said, we do encourage all families and homepairs to have open lines of communication and to discuss concerns early and in a judgment free way.